Boost Bifidobacteria + Change Your Life

 - Produce beneficial short-chain fatty acids in the gut

-- Play an important role in integrity of the intestinal skin
+- Play an important role in intestinal skin integrity

 - Support healthy pregnancy weights

-Research conducted on centenarians (those who live to or beyond 100 years) showed that higher percentages of bifidobacteria were present in the older centenarians compared to younger elderlies.
-This suggests that longevity may be linked to sustaining healthy populations of bifidobacteria as we age.
-(2)
+Research conducted on centenarians (those who live to or beyond 100 years) shows higher percentages of bifidobacteria present in older centenarians compared to younger elderlies.
+This suggests longevity may be linked to sustaining healthy populations of bifidobacteria.2

-Lifestyle, diet, stress, and antibiotic use all contribute to the demise of a once healthy bifidobacteria population.
-(2) Strategies to support the bifidobacteria have made probiotics quite popular these days —which is great—but you can’t grow grass in a desert!
+Lifestyle, diet, stress, and antibiotic use all contribute to the demise of a once healthy bifidobacteria population.2 Strategies to support bifidobacteria have made probiotics quite popular these days—which is great—but you can’t grow grass in a desert!

 Feed Your Bifidobacteria with Soluble Fiber

-According to Ayurveda and now Stanford University research, the establishment of a healthy gut microbiome is greatly dependent on the environment, and the environment actually changes from one season to the next.
-(4) The microbes in the soil change seasonally, which changes the microbes on the foods we eat, which changes the microbes that inhabit our microbiome.
+How do we prime our guts for healthy bacteria?
+According to Ayurveda and now Stanford University science, establishment of a healthy gut microbiome is greatly dependent on the environment, and that environment changes from one season to the next.4 Soil microbes change seasonally, which changes microbes on our foods, which changes microbes in our microbiome.

-Oatmeal, slimy flax and chia seeds, and teas made of slippery elm, marshmallow and licorice root are all rich in soluble fiber.
-These fibers not only feed a new population of bifidobacteria, but they also protect the intestinal lining from the dryness of winter which bolsters immunity.
-(1-3)
+Oatmeal, slimy flax, chia seeds, and teas made of slippery elm, marshmallow, and licorice root are all rich in soluble fiber.
+These fibers not only feed a new population of bifidobacteria, they also protect the intestinal lining from the dryness of winter, bolstering immunity.1-3

 Your Probiotic Regimen Should Not Be a Life Sentence

-I do not believe that we need to continue to take probiotics for the rest of our lives.
-Resetting a healthy microbiome seasonally with colonizing probiotics does make sense.
+I do not believe we need to take probiotics for the rest of our lives.
+Resetting a healthy microbiome seasonally with colonizing probiotics makes sense.
 Laying down the right fiber in the right season to act as natural, food-based prebiotics makes sense as well.